nimmis/docker-ubuntu/README.md

 - latest -  this gives the latest LTS version (14.04)
 - 12.04  -  this gives the 12.04 LTS version
 - 14.04  -  this gives the 14.04 LTS version
+- 16.04  -  this gives the beta of 16.04 LTS version